 He asked if I would send measurements of my Colonial Spanish horses to the Museum so they could get their model-maker based at the Kentucky Horse Park to fabricate something that would fit.
 I had roughly 25 Colonial Spanish horses of Northern New Mexico strains that ranged between 3 and 25 years of age and included mares, geldings and stallions.
 I took measurements, averaged them and sent off the results to Byron Johnson.

 When the model showed up, the armor fit perfectly, except for the chevron or face piece.
-It seems that Colonial Spanish horses have their ears set low and wide apart like their wild relatives, and the model maker had placed the ears high and close together.
-The characteristic broad forehead and wideset ears still breeds true.
+It seems that Colonial Spanish horses have their ears set low and wide apart, and the model maker had placed the ears high and close together.
+The characteristic broad forehead and wide-set ears are due to a distinctive atlas vertebra that still breeds true.

-My current stallion is linebred to the line of Bookcliff horses captured by Monty Holbrook in 1934.
-When I put the ergonomically designed headstall I had purchased on his head, it made him uncomfortable.
+My current stallion is linebred to the Bookcliff horses captured in 1934 on Ute reservation land by Monty Holbrook.
+When I put the ergonomically designed headstall I had purchased on his head, it made him so uncomfortable I had to remove the brow band to be able to use it.
 His ears are set so far apart that the ends of the curves designed to accommodate the base of his ears press into them instead.

 That armor was first, and until Dr. Spoonenberg and Dr. Cochran began their DNA testing, the only objective evidence that any of the free roaming horses in the USA were actually descendants of the horses that came to the New World with immigrants from Spain and Portugal.